 • Social and living conditions of the baby.

-If your child was born prematurely or weighed very little at birth, then the norms for weight gain and height for him will differ from the norms for children who were born at term.
+If your baby was born premature or weighed very little at birth, then the norms for weight gain and height for him will be different from the norms for children who were born on time.

 It happens that a baby is born with normal height and weight, but other indicators indicate immaturity: